Sales Summary & Analytics Guide

 - Compare Periods - Switch between yearly, monthly, or custom date ranges

-- Visualize Trends - View charts showing rate patterns
+- Visualize Trends - View charts showing volume and rate patterns

 - Export Data - Download CSV files for external analysis